sten-henriksson/pwTwitch/log.md

 # 04-20
     viewingimg that show username as png to confirm their watching and what their watching.
 Error img show with name and not "ass" as name

+## 22-10-04
+started moving into  connect single bot to websocket that will connect to backend and webpanel to controll and send chats from bots